 - Minimum Wage Order (Logging and Forest Operations)

 According to the Minimum Wage Order (General), employers cannot pay employees less for piecework than that worker would have earned at the minimum wage rate for the number of hours worked.
-However, this rule is not applicable to employees who work on a farm whose work is related directly to growing fruit, vegetables, and tobacco.
+However, this rule does not apply to employees who work on a farm whose work is related directly to growing fruit, vegetables, and tobacco.

 Learn more about the differences between a contractor and a payroll employee.